victorverma3/Movie-Review-Emotions/README.md

 ### Emotional Analysis

-The followiing python files were used to analyze the emotions expressed in the movie reviews:
+The following python files were used to analyze the emotions expressed in the movie reviews:

 -   `data_processing/scrape_movie_data.py`